Enbasekharan/viActTak/README.md

 Instruction to review the project:

-firts rum Npm commands to install depensencies,
+firts rum Npm commands to install dependencies,

 npm init